Campus Improvement Plan

 2022-23: 12 of 32 Academic Achievement Points Met; 37.5% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy 1: Data disaggregation and analysis will be conducted after assessments for all students including special programs.
+Strategy 2: Data disaggregation and analysis will be conducted after assessments for all students including special programs.
 Data check points will be established and interventions will be conducted.
 Students will keep track of their own progress.

 Strategy's Expected Result/Impact: Increased student academic growth as indicated in local and state assessments.